monome/docs/norns/engine-study-2.md

 	}

 	adjustVoice { arg voiceKey, paramKey, paramValue;
-		singleVoice[voiceKey].set(paramKey, paramValue);
+		singleVoices[voiceKey].set(paramKey, paramValue);
-		params[voiceKey][paramKey] = paramValue
+		voiceParams[voiceKey][paramKey] = paramValue
 	}

 	setParam { arg voiceKey, paramKey, paramValue;
-		// NEW: if the voice is '/all'... if( voiceKey == \all,{
+		// NEW: if the voiceKey is 'all'... if( voiceKey == 'all',{
-			// NEW: then do the following for all the voiceKeys: voiceKeys.do({ arg vK;
+			// NEW: then do the following for all of the voiceKeys: voiceKeys.do({ arg vK;
-				// NEW: don't set values for '\all', but do it for the other voiceKeys if( vK != \all,{
 				this.adjustVoice(vK, paramKey, paramValue);
 			});
-			});
-		}, // NEW: else, if the voice is not '\all':
+		}, // NEW: else, if the voiceKey is not 'all':
 		{
-			// NEW: send changes to the correct 'singleVoice' index,
+			// NEW: send changes to the correct 'singleVoices' index,
 			// which will immediately affect the 'voiceKey' synth this.adjustVoice(voiceKey, paramKey, paramValue);
 		});
 	}

-	// NEW: since each 'singleVoice' is a sub-Group of 'allVoices',
+	// NEW: since each 'singleVoices' is a sub-Group of 'voiceGroup',
-	// we can simply pass a '\stopGate' to the 'allVoices' Group.
+	//   we can simply pass a '\stopGate' to the 'voiceGroup' Group.
 	// IMPORTANT SO OUR SYNTHS DON'T RUN PAST THE SCRIPT'S LIFE freeAllNotes {
-		allVoices.set(\stopGate, -1.05);
+		voiceGroup.set(\stopGate, -1.05);
 	}

 	free {
-		allVoices.free;
+		// IMPORTANT
+		voiceGroup.free;
 	}

 }